JustBerkhout/tpac-tutorials/tutorials/tpac/hpc-access-and-login/hpc-access-and-login.md

 ---

-# Get a HPC account and ssh via jumpbox.tpac.org.au
+# Getting a HPC account and logging in using ssh
 Duration: 1:00

 ## Overview